adobe/asset-compute-example-workers/projects/worker-cc-photoshop/README.md

 }
 ```

+You can test using our sample [fisheye photoshop action](./files/fisheye.atn).

 ## Limitations

 - Creative Automation APIs do not support multi-part upload and only support a single URL.
 This means outputs larger than 100MB on Azure are not currently supported.